Powered by SchoolDash

 Environment: Excellent.
 Air pollution, traffic accidents and crime are all very low.

 Admissions: Above average.
-The occupancy rate is quite low.
+The occupancy rate is quite low and the offer rate is very high.
 There is no compulsory entrance exam.

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details